microfleet/core/README.md

 This module provides boilerplate for microservice core and a few plugins for starters.
 It sets up convenient `connect` and `close` methods, logging features, as well as input validation.
 At the same time it is an event emitter and may send log and other events silently.

+## Migration from 1.x to 2.x

+Version 2 bring a neat feature of supporting multiple transports and request lifecycle.
+Please consult releases page on how to migrate your code

 ## Usage

 Extend Mservice class, populate plugins with array of their names.
 Currently supported:

 * `amqp`
 * `cassandra`
 * `elasticsearch`
 * `http`
 * `logger`